 When assigning implicitly decoded exception fields (by using the @decoded modifier) in cases where the value or template to be matched uses the MatchDecodedContent (decmatch) matching for the parameter to be stored, the type of the template in the MatchDecodedContent matching shall be type-compatible to the type of the variable the decoded field is stored into.

 The referenced value associated with Ref or the return type associated with FunctionInstance followed by the catch keyword, shall be of a port type.

+If no TemplateInstance is provided in the parameter list, then also no value clause shall be present in the redirection part.

 Examples